Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 The Law Vs. Health and Safety Best Practices

-Not everything in this document concerns things that landlords are required to do by law.
+Not everything in this article concerns things that landlords are required to do by law.

 Common Hazards Inside the House

-Below are the most common problems that rental properties (or indeed, any property) tend to have inside the house.
+Below are the most common problems that properties (including rental properties) tend to have inside the house.

 Generally, these things are fairly easy to resolve and they are easy to spot if you know what you are looking for.